dOrgTech/OpenRaise/README.md

 - **Hatching** - An initial buying phase where selling is disabled up until a certain amount of tokens are bought.
 This helps ensure a certain amount of return for early investors.
 - **Vesting** - Vesting periods can be added to minted tokens, which helps fight against pumping and dumping.
 - **Taxes** - A % fee for selling back to the market can be added to encourage secondary market trading.
-- **Governance via BondedTokens** - Voting power can be given to token holders somehow, which can help further insulate their potentially risky investment.
+- **Governance via BondedTokens** - Voting power can be granted to token holders, which can help further insulate their potentially risky investment.
 - **Multicurrency Reserve** - Allow multiple tokens to be added to reserve as collateralTokens.

 ### Regulatory Features
-- **KYC / Whitelisting** DAOs may want to ensure that bonding curve investments only come from KYCed ethereum addresses.
+- **KYC / Whitelisting** - DAOs may wish to ensure that bonding curve investments only come from KYC'ed ethereum addresses.
 The [TPL standard](https://tplprotocol.org/) designed by Open Zeppelin offers a standard to incorporate this functionality.

 ### Security Features

-- **Additional Front-running Guards** Several variants of order batching have been outlined in the community.
+- **Additional Front-running Guards** - Several variants of order batching have been outlined in the community.
 In addition, maximum gas prices for transactions may offer a simple mechanic to discourage front-running.

 ### Technical Features
-- **Modularity** We envision an "OpenZeppelin for bonding curves" - a standardized open source repo build your own bonding curve with the functionality for a given use case from well-established components.
+- **Modularity** - We envision an "OpenZeppelin for bonding curves" - an open source repo to compose your own bonding curve from a suite of well-established components.

 ## Contract Docs